 Apicoectomy (Surgical Root-End Procedure) in New York City

 When root canal treated teeth experience issues, most commonly the return of infection, a subsequent procedure may be needed.
-In these situations, dental professionals may recommend a procedure called an apicoectomy, also known as root-end surgery.
-This treatment focuses on addressing issues at the very tip of the tooth’s root to support healing and avoid extraction.
+In these situations, it may be recommended to have a procedure called an apicoectomy, also known as root-end surgery.
+This treatment focuses on treating a troubled root canal and extending the tooth’s life, in lieu of extracting it.

-An apicoectomy is a minor oral surgical procedure that targets the apex — or the very end — of a tooth’s root.
+An apicoectomy is a minor oral surgery procedure that targets the apex — or the tip — of a tooth’s root.
 This treatment is typically recommended when inflammation or infection persists or returns at the root tip after a root canal has already been performed.
-Instead of removing the entire tooth, this technique involves cleaning out the area of infection, sealing the root end internally, and maintaining the tooth’s function.
+Instead of removing or extracting the entire tooth, this technique involves cleaning out the area of infection, sealing the root end internally, and maintaining the tooth’s function.

-• Hidden or complex root structures that are difficult to clean with traditional root canal therapy
+Hidden or complex root structures that are difficult to completely clean with traditional root canal therapy

-• Recurrent infection around the end of the tooth’s root
+Recurrent infection around the end [tip] of the tooth’s root

 The apicoectomy process is highly targeted and minimally invasive.
 It involves several important steps, each designed to address the source of the problem while preserving as much healthy tooth structure as possible.